apache/airflow/docs/apache-airflow/core-concepts/tasks.rst

 * The system (for example, Kubernetes) scaled down and moved an Airflow worker from one node to another.

-Below is the code snippet from the Airflow scheduler that runs periodically to detect zombie tasks.

-.. exampleinclude:: /../../airflow/jobs/scheduler_job_runner.py
-    :language: python
-    :start-after: [START find_and_purge_zombies]
-    :end-before: [END find_and_purge_zombies]

-The explanation of the criteria used in the above snippet to detect zombie tasks is as below:

-1. **Task Instance State**

-    Only task instances in the RUNNING state are considered potential zombies.

-2. **Job State and Heartbeat Check**

-    Zombie tasks are identified if the associated job is not in the RUNNING state or if the latest heartbeat of the job is earlier than the calculated time threshold (limit_dttm).
-The heartbeat is a mechanism to indicate that a task or job is still alive and running.

-3. **Job Type**

-    The job associated with the task must be of type ``LocalTaskJob``.

-4. **Queued by Job ID**

-    Only tasks queued by the same job that is currently being processed are considered.

-These conditions collectively help identify running tasks that may be zombies based on their state, associated job state, heartbeat status, job type, and the specific job that queued them.
-If a task meets these criteria, it is considered a potential zombie, and further actions, such as logging and sending a callback request, are taken.

 Reproducing zombie tasks locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~